Lady Anne Tree: Personal life

-On 3 November 1949, she married the artist Michael Lambert Tree (1921–1999), son of the politician Ronald Tree, and his wife Nancy Lancaster, a partner in the furnishings company Colefax and Fowler.
+On 3 November 1949, she married the artist Michael Lambert Tree (1921–1999), son of the politician Ronald Tree and his wife Nancy Lancaster, a partner in the furnishings company Colefax and Fowler.
 They had two adopted daughters, including the writer and activist for rewilding the English landscape, Isabella Tree.

 After the death of his uncle, Peter Beatty, on 26 October 1949, Tree inherited Mereworth Castle, Kent, where they lived subsequently.
-In 1968 the Trees bought Shute House, near Shaftesbury, where they commissioned Geoffrey Jellicoe to design a notable garden.
+In 1968 the Trees bought Shute House, near Shaftesbury in Dorset, where they commissioned Geoffrey Jellicoe to design a notable garden.

 Later life

 On 9 August 2010, she died of lung cancer at her home, Lower Lane House in Compton Abbas, Dorset.